About the USA Spec iPod® Interface for GM

-Operation Modes: The iPod interface adapter features the following modes of operation.
+Control Modes: The iPod interface adapter features the following control modes.

 - Direct Mode: Gives you complete control of your iPod while it is connected to the factory radio.
 Your iPod is not locked out while connected to the radio and you are able to manually access your complete iPod content.
 The Radio still can adjust song up/down random or shuffle play but you can manually control your iPod and select any playlist, genre or Artist of your choice.

-- Hybrid Mode: Combines features of Direct Mode and Playlist Mode.
+- Dual Mode: Combines features of Direct Mode and Playlist Mode.
 You can create and access your favorite mobile playlist or directly access all your iPod content manually on your iPod.
 Your iPod displays song title information and iPod is not locked, so the iPod can be operated manually at all times.
-(Some iPods may not work in the Hybrid mode.)
+(May be referred to as Hybrid Mode in some manuals)

 App Streaming (in Direct Mode): Direct mode also lets you listen to the sound from your iPhone's downloaded music apps (such as Pandora, iHeart Radio, SiriusXM, etc.) through your factory head unit & speakers.
 You will continue to control your iPhone's apps & view song/artist information from its touchscreen.